Create a

 Milestones

-These are significant events that are experienced, such as the first day of employment, service anniversaries, promotions, annual performance and merit pay processes, significant work achievements, completion of significant development programs or processes, promotions, and employment termination (retirement, voluntary, or involuntary).
+These are significant events experienced, such as the first day of employment, service anniversaries, promotions, annual performance and merit pay processes, significant work achievements, completion of significant development programs or processes, and employment termination (retirement, voluntary, or involuntary).

 Cyclical events

-These are planned and recurring events that are part of the weekly or monthly career flows, including performance check-ins, mentoring/coaching, peer or team recognition, career development discussions, executive acknowledgments, significant administrative tasks or activities (new hire paperwork, annual benefits enrollment, etc.), wellbeing activities (access to, participation in company-sponsored fitness or wellness programs).
+These are planned and recurring events that are part of the weekly or monthly career flows, including performance check-ins, mentoring/coaching, peer or team recognition, career development discussions, executive acknowledgments, significant administrative tasks or activities (new hire paperwork, annual benefits enrollment), and wellbeing activities (access to, participation in company-sponsored fitness or wellness programs).

 Personal

-Significant life events occur during one's employment, such as marriage, childbirth, death, illness or injury (self or dependent/significant other), graduation, certification, etc. How the company’s policies and people support and recognize the employee are often crucial moments that create positive or negative impressions.
+Significant life events occur during one's employment, such as marriage, childbirth, death, illness or injury (self or dependent/significant other), graduation, and certification, among others.
+How the company’s policies and people support and recognize the employee are often crucial moments that create positive or negative impressions.

-How one experiences these – the ease or difficulty of engaging in any of those, the challenges and “friction” faced (or not) when encountering the policies, processes, technologies, or people involved – primarily creates the impressions employees take away from them.
+How one experiences these—the ease or difficulty of engaging with any of those, the challenges and “friction” faced (or not) when encountering the policies, processes, technologies, or people involved—primarily shapes the impressions employees take away.

 A person considering why moments that matter are important